Apple MacBook Pro (13-inch, M2, 2022) review

 The next chapter in Apple computing continues and the company's bet on custom silicon continues to hit the jackpot.
 M2 is 18% more powerful than its ancestor with an 8-core CPU.
 M2 is also bringing a new 10-core GPU that's 35% faster than the previous model.
 And yes, M2 definitely continues its Windows PC.
 And if that isn't enough to get you excited, Apple has found a way to improve on the laptop's power efficiency, delivering over 18 hours of battery life.
 Read on to learn more about Apple's latest home run.

-But as always, the MacBook Pro13-inch M2 ($1,899 reviewed, $1,299 starting) doesn't come cheapdelivers impressive performance and has the longest battery life I’ve seen on a Mac.
-If that’s not enough, paired with Big Sur, you get blistering webpage load times and a better webcam experience –– all thanks to Apple Silicon.
+But as always, the MacBook Pro13-inch M2 ($1,899 reviewed, $1,299 starting) doesn't come cheap.
+However, it delivers impressive performance and has the longest battery life I’ve seen on a Mac.
+If that’s not enough, paired with Ventura, you get blistering webpage load times and a better webcam experience –– all thanks to Apple Silicon.
 In short, the new MacBook Pro is everything Apple said and more.

 Apple MacBook Pro pricing and configuration